“Help–Our Son is Gay”

 I do have several suggestions.
 First, get a copy of the excellent books Someone I Love is Gay by Anita Worthen and Bob Davies and When Homosexuality Hits Home: What to Do When a Loved One Says They’re Gay by Joe Dallas.
 That’s for you.

 Secondly, keep praying.
 That is the most effective thing you can do, and the Lord honors it.
-I have heard, personally, several testimonies of those who have left the lifestyle who say that their parents loved them and wouldn’t stop praying, and that’s why they left “the life.”
+I have heard, personally, several testimonies of those who have repented of a gay identity who say that their parents loved them and wouldn’t stop praying, and that’s why they left “the life.”

 Third, I suggest you say something to him, very simply, without emotion, and you only need to say it once: “Son, I just want you to know that if you get to the point where your life isn’t working for you, I do know where to find resources to help, and I’ll be here to walk through it with you.”
 Then you leave the ball in his court.
 I promise he won’t ever forget it, but it takes awhile to move past the denial and spiritual deception that is part of the “gay is OK” mindset.
 In the meantime, go to the Living Hope Ministries website (www.livehope.org) and sign up for their newsletter, which will be an encouragement to you and educational too.
 When and if your son gets to the point of saying, “OK, Dad, what about the way out?” then give him Joe Dallas’s book Desires in Conflict: Hope for Men Who Struggle with Sexual Identity.
 (After that book, I would recommend Coming Out of Homosexuality by Bob Davies and Lori Rentzel.)